Shop MCP

 Every credential you give us — Shopify offline tokens, Neto API keys, Google refresh tokens — is encrypted with envelope encryption before it touches Postgres:

 • DEKs are wrapped by a customer master key (CMK) in AWS KMS.
-The plaintext DEK only exists in memory inside the runtime, cached for 60 seconds, then evicted.
+The plaintext DEK only exists in memory inside the runtime, cached for at most 60 seconds, then evicted.

-• Postgres only ever stores ciphertext + the KMS key ID.
-A database dump on its own is useless — you'd also need KMS access.
+• Postgres only ever stores ciphertext + the wrapped DEK + the KMS key ID.
+A database dump on its own is useless — you'd also need KMS access with the correct encryption context.

 • KMS access is limited to a single IAM role used by the runtime, audited by AWS CloudTrail.